-Unlike fertility and mortality, the calibration of migration is age-specific with the single year of age detail contained in the population estimates provided for 2001-2007.
-However, the population estimates determine only the net impact of migration; the division into in and out-flows is based on the initial migration schedules from the previous census, using an assumption that any discrepancy is resolved evenly between in and out flows.
-For this reason, and because the impact on a projection of migration, however estimated, is a net impact, the most relevant comparison between the three estimates is of net migration, which is shown in Figure 8 for St Andrews ward.
-The net estimated migration 2007-08 is expressed as a percentage of the population of the relevant age group at the start of the period.
+Unlike fertility and mortality, the calibration of migration is age-specific with the single-year-of-age detail contained in the population estimates provided for

+2001-2007.
+However, the population estimates determine only the net effect of migration; the division into in- and outflows is based on the initial migration schedules from the previous census, using an assumption that any discrepancy is resolved evenly between in- and outflows.
+For this reason, and because the effect on a projection of migration, however estimated, is a net impact, the most relevant comparison between the three estimates is of net migration, which is shown in Fig. 8 for St Andrews ward.
+The net estimated migration 2007-2008 is expressed as a percentage of the population of the relevant age group at the start of the period.